Bence Dárdai: Hertha

 Dárdai is a youth product of Hertha BSC, and started training with their senior side in 2023 on a support contract until 2024.
 He made his senior and professional debut with Hertha BSC as a late substitute in a 1–0 2.
 Bundesliga loss to Fortuna Düsseldorf on 29 July 2023.
 He made his debut alongside his 2 brothers, and was coached by his father.

 Wolfsburg

 On 4 June 2024, Dárdai signed a long-term contract with VfL Wolfsburg.
-On 31 August 2024, he played his first Bundesliga match in a 2-1 victory over Holstein Kiel on the second game week of the 2024–25 Bundesliga season.
+On 31 August 2024, he played his first Bundesliga match in a 2–1 victory over Holstein Kiel on the second game week of the 2024–25 Bundesliga season.
 Dárdai entered the pitch as a substitute for Tiago Tomás in the 80th minute.
-On 2 November 2024, he was included in the starting lineup and was not substituted in a 1-1 draw against FC Augsburg in the 2024–25 Bundesliga season.
+On 2 November 2024, he was included in the starting lineup and was not substituted in a 1–1 draw against FC Augsburg in the 2024–25 Bundesliga season.

+He suffered a cruciate ligament rupture; therefore, he had to rest for months.
+On 2 April 2026, he could start training with balls on a turf after months of convalescence.

+On 24 August 2026, he returned from his injury in a 3–3 draw with Regionalliga Nordost team VSG Altglienicke in a 2026–27 DFB-Pokal match.
+The match was won by Wolfsburg (5–6) on penalties.
+However, a couple of days later, he suffered an ankle injury.